EndPointCorp/end-point-blog/2023/03/pgTap_for_testing_database.md

 cd pgtap
 ```

-3. Install the required dependencies for pgtap
+3. Install the required dependencies for pgTAP
 ```bash
 make && make install
 ```

-4. Finally, connect to your Postgres database using psql or any other Postgres client and run the following SQL command to create the pgtap extension:
+4. Finally, connect to your Postgres database using psql or any other Postgres client and run the following SQL command to create the pgTAP extension:
 ```sql
 CREATE EXTENSION pgtap;
 ```

-Now you should have pgtap installed and ready to use in your Postgres database.
+Now you should have pgTAP installed and ready to use in your Postgres database.
 In case you face issues with Installation visit [pgtap documentation](https://pgtap.org/documentation.html#installation) for further help.

-####  Writing Simple Database tests with pgTap:
+####  Writing Simple Database tests with pgTAP:
 Test to check if a table exists:
 ```sql
 SELECT plan(1);